-Zijing International Financial Holdings Limited, formerly known as Vinco Financial Group Limited (the "Company") was incorporated and registered as an exempted company with limited liability under the Companies Law of the Cayman Islands and acts as an investment holding company.
+Zijing International Financial Holdings Limited, (the "Company") was incorporated and registered as an exempted company with limited liability under the Companies Law of the Cayman Islands and acts as an investment holding company.
 Its shares are listed on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 20 May 2008.
-The addresses of the registered office and principal place of business of the Company are Winward 3, Regatta Office Park, P.O.
+The addresses of the registered office and principal place of business of the Company are Windward 3, Regatta Office Park, P.O.
 Box 1350, Grand Cayman KY1-1108, Cayman Islands and Units 502A, 503 and 503A, 5/F, Tower 2, Admiralty Centre, No. 18 Harcourt Road, Hong Kong respectively.
-The principal activity of the Company is investment holding and those of its subsidiaries are engaged in the provision of financial services in Hong Kong and Singapore.
+The principal activity of the Company is investment holding and those of its subsidiaries are engaged in the provision of financial services and car rental business in Hong Kong and Singapore and online game business in overseas markets, of which car rental business and online game business are commenced during the year ended 31 December 2023.

-2. SIGNIFICANT ACCOUNTING POLICIES
+2. MATERIAL ACCOUNTING POLICY INFORMATION